Understanding FEMA Flood Zones

 Yes, flood zone designations can and do change over time.
 FEMA periodically updates its flood maps to reflect new data, changes in development, improvements to flood control infrastructure, and better understanding of flood risks.
 There are several mechanisms through which flood zones can change:

-- Letter of Map Amendment (LOMA): A LOMA is an official amendment to a flood map that establishes that a specific property or structure is not located in the SFHA.
-Property owners can apply for a LOMA if they believe their property was incorrectly mapped in a high-risk zone, typically by providing an elevation certificate showing the property's elevation is above the BFE.
-A successful LOMA removes the mandatory flood insurance requirement.
+- A Letter of Map Amendment (LOMA) is an official amendment to a flood map that establishes that a specific property or structure is not located in the SFHA.
+A LOMA applies when the natural ground elevation was always above the BFE and the property was incorrectly included in the SFHA.
+If a property was raised above the BFE with fill, the correct process is a LOMR-F (Letter of Map Revision Based on Fill), not a LOMA.
+A successful LOMA or LOMR-F can remove the mandatory flood insurance requirement for federally-backed mortgages.

-- Letter of Map Revision (LOMR): A LOMR officially changes a flood map to reflect physical changes in the floodplain, such as channel improvements, new levees, or fill placement.
+- A Letter of Map Revision (LOMR)officially changes a flood map to reflect physical changes in the floodplain, such as channel improvements, new levees, or fill placement.
 Unlike a LOMA, which typically applies to individual properties, a LOMR can affect larger areas and may change flood zone boundaries for entire neighborhoods or communities.

 Explore Individual Flood Zones